YakoubBenaisa/ecom-web-project/README.md

 # Shop.co Home Page

 Welcome to the Shop.co Home Page project!
-This is a simple and elegant e-commerce homepage built using React and Tailwind CSS.
+This is a simple and elegant e-commerce website built using React and Tailwind CSS and Python Django.

 ---

 ## Features

-- **Modern Design**: Clean and responsive layout (not yet).
+- **Modern Design**: Clean and responsive layout.
 - **Fast and Lightweight**: Built with React and styled using Tailwind CSS for optimal performance.

 ---